 - Device-specific issues: Some devices like Xiaomi are known to not receive notifications when apps are not running either in the foreground or background.
 The manufacturers are coming up with fixes in the new updates but for older versions, the problem persists.
 For Mi & Lenovo 6000 series, we have found the failure rate to be around 98% - 99% i.e. we can only deliver to 1 out of 100 devices.

-- User Not connected to GCM due to Network issues: A lot of customers are not connected to Internet for a long time and hence GCM cannot deliver notifications to them as well cannot mark them inactive.
+- User Not connected to GCM due to Network issues: A lot of customers are not connected to the Internet for a long time and hence GCM cannot deliver notifications to them as well as cannot mark them inactive.
 GCM works by maintaining an idle socket connection from an Android device to Google's servers.
-To make sure that the connection remains active, Android will send a heartbeat every 28 minutes (which has recently changed to a dynamic value as per Google I/O 16) on mobile connection and every 15 minutes on Wifi (source).
+To make sure that the connection remains active, Android will send a heartbeat every 28 minutes (which has recently changed to a dynamic value as per Google I/O 16) on a mobile connection and every 15 minutes on Wifi (source).
 If this heartbeat is not received, the connection is considered broken and Google attempts to re-establish it.

-Google suggested that in general nearly 15% users are not connected to GCM and hence might not receive notifications at the right time.
+Google suggested that in general nearly 15% of users are not connected to GCM and hence might not receive notifications at the right time.
 This in turn results in two problems:

 - Delay in messages

-- Non delivery in case the user is still Out of Network
+- Non-delivery in case the user is still Out of Network

-- Time to Live expires before notification delivery: It might so happen that GCM was not able to connect with device within the TTL time hence GCM won’t deliver the notification if the TTL is expired at the time of delivery.
+- Time to Live expires before notification delivery: It might so happen that GCM was not able to connect with the device within the TTL time hence GCM won’t deliver the notification if the TTL is expired at the time of delivery.